-- Have you been in contact with anyone with or suspected of having COVID-19 in the last 14 Days?
+- Have you been in contact with anyone with or suspected of having COVID-19 in the last 48 hours?

 - Has anyone in your household had COVID-19 symptoms in the last 2 weeks?

-- Have you been advised to self-isolate due to an infection within another setting, such as school?
+- Have you been advised to self-isolate due to an infection within another setting, such as school or work?

 - Have you returned from a foreign country in the past 14 days, one without a travel bridge and therefore should be in quarantine?

 - Do you have a new persistent cough?

 - Have you had any loss of taste or smell?

 - Do you have any underlying health conditions that would put you at further risk should you contract COVID-19?

 - Cardiovascular problems

 - High blood pressure

 - Diabetes

 - Chronic kidney or liver disease

 - Compromised immunity diseases

-- · Obesity (BMI 40+)
+- Obesity (BMI 40+)

-Name Age Temp Contact within 14 Days (Y/N) Loss of smell or taste (Y/N) New persistent cough (Y/N) Underlying illness (Y/N) Returned from Travel?
+Name Age Temp Contact within 48 Hrs (Y/N) Loss of smell or taste (Y/N) New persistent cough (Y/N) Underlying illness (Y/N) Returned from Travel?
 Where?
-(Y/N)
+(Y/N) Not Self-Isolating from School/ Work (Y/N) [